 Private sector rented properties are shown in investment properties and were valued externally at the date of transition to FRS 102 (1 April 2014) by a qualified RICS chartered surveyor.
 Valuations are re-assessed on an annual basis.

-Commercial properties are shown in investment properties and valuations are completed by a qualified RICS chartered surveyor using detailed rental income stream and yield information.
+Commercial properties are shown in investment properties and valuations are completed using detailed rental income stream and yield information.

 Investment properties are held at fair value with changes in fair value recognised in profit and loss.

 Fixed asset investments